-If you will be using iTools DNS services and you are familiar with setting up a DNS server, read this section before proceeding.
+You may already have your DNS served by your ISP or some other provider, however, if you will be using iTools DNS services and you are familiar with setting up a DNS server, read this section before proceeding.
 If you are new to running a DNS server, or feel uncertain about the DNS portion of iTools, please read the full chapter about DNS before proceeding.